-KP: My projection for the brand is to launch luxury bodysuits that are definitely more one off pieces, which stems from my personal style and growing up with that European-Spanish background.
+KP: My projection for the brand is to launch luxury bodysuits that are definitely more one-off pieces, which stems from my personal style and growing up with that European-Spanish background.
 Going to Spain, my mom and I would always come back with really unique pieces and everyone would be like, “OMG where’d you get that?”
-I think that notion of having something unique is what stuck with me.
+I think the notion of having something unique is what stuck with me.

 How would you describe your personal style?

-My style is experimental — I really like experimenting with new trends.
-I like to wear certain basics that go through rotation.
-Currently, I love an oversized blazer with a pair of light washed blue denim, paired with pointed toe booties, with either a white tee or a black bodysuit.
-Right now neon has made a comeback — neon blazers are coming in and I would love to experiment with that.
+I really like experimenting with new trends.
+I like to wear certain basics that go through rotation in my daily outfits.
+Currently, I love an oversized blazer look with a pair of light washed blue denim, paired with pointed toe booties, with either a white tee or a black bodysuit.
+Right now neon has made a comeback and I would love to experiment with that.
 I’m definitely not afraid to express myself with what I wear because it is such a big part of my personal brand.
-My style is a mixture of edgy, chic, and experimental.
+My style is a mixture of edgy, chic, and constant experimentation.